-THIS POPULAR POST ORIGINALLY PUBLISHED JUNE 1, 2012 WAS LAST UPDATED SEPTEMBER 11, 2016.
+THIS POPULAR POST ORIGINALLY PUBLISHED JUNE 1, 2012 WAS LAST UPDATED AUGUST 20, 2017.
 IT IS A HISTORICAL ACCOUNT OF ASBESTOS LEADING UP TO THE PRESENT CANADIAN SITUATION.
 SINCE THE ORIGINAL POSTING CANADIAN ASBESTOS MINING REVIVAL PLANS ENDED.
 ON JUNE 17, 2014 THE LACK OF CLARITY OF FEDERAL GOVERNMENT POLICY ON ASBESTOS WAS RAISED IN QUESTION PERIOD IN CANADA’S PARLIAMENT WITHOUT BEING FULLY ANSWERED.
-ASBESTOS IS NOT YET COMPLETELY BANNED BY CANADA’S NEW LIBERAL JUSTIN TRUDEAU GOVERNMENT BUT THEY ARE UNDER PRESSURE TO MAKE IT A HIGHER PRIORITY ON THEIR AGENDA.
+ASBESTOS IS NOT YET COMPLETELY BANNED BY CANADA’S NEW LIBERAL JUSTIN TRUDEAU GOVERNMENT BUT THEY ARE WORKING TOWARDS THE GOAL OF A COMPLETE BAN.
 CANADA’S ASBESTOS MINING AND EXPORTING ERA HAS ENDED BUT MORE NEEDS TO BE DONE.

 Since the 1870s the mineral asbestos was mined in Quebec and Canadian asbestos mining used to be considered one of our country’s greatest natural resources and sources of wealth.
 Nobody had heard of Asbestosis or Mesothelioma resulting from asbestos exposure.
 Asbestos was seen as one of the greatest substances known to man.
 Asbestos is virtually indestructible, it is a most effective fireproofer and insulator with many practical uses.
 Asbestos uses have included artificial snow for Christmas decoration and for movies like 1939’s The Wizard of Oz with Judy Garland, and Holiday Inn, which in 1942 introduced the song White Christmas.
 Regular asbestos use was common across Canada in covering pipes, electrical wiring, insulation, floor tiles, children’s toys, kitchen equipment, blankets, curtains, bricks, cement, gaskets, fireman’s suits, auto brake linings, lawn furniture and even filters for cigarettes.
 Yes, asbestos was used to make tobacco smoking safer!
 Asbestos use and fire safety were almost synonymous words.
 Regular daily asbestos exposure was a fact for most Canadians.
 There has been Asbestos use by people, in cookware and in clothing, for over 4,000 years.
 The word asbestos comes from a Greek word meaning “unquenchable” or “inextinguishable”.
 Charlemagne, the first Emperor of the Holy Roman Empire, was known to have an asbestos tablecloth in about the year 800.
 Famous Byzantine paintings in Cyprus from the 11th Century have through testing been found to have been made with an asbestos base.
 Chrysotile which is the white asbestos type mined in Canada was used to create a smooth white surface on the walls and as a finish coating between paint layers in monasteries and other places where the paintings were done.
 Asbestos was mined in Cyprus about 60 km. away from the monasteries for many centuries, so it is not too surprising that it was used in that region at the time.
 The discovery of this in 2014 is our first knowledge of asbestos in ancient art.